 Director of the Washington University Mass Spectrometry Center

-Washington University in St. Louis School of Medicine (WUSM) seeks an impactful scientist and leader to serve as the Founding Director of the Washington University Mass Spectrometry Center, with a faculty appointment in an appropriate department.
-The incoming Director will have the singular opportunity to design, realize, and lead a mass spectrometry center for service, collaboration, and training at the School of Medicine, which currently ranks fourth in the nation in NIH funding.
+Washington University in St. Louis School of Medicine (WUSM) seeks an impactful scientist and leader to serve as the Founding Director of the Washington University Mass Spectrometry Research Center, with a faculty appointment in an appropriate department.
+The incoming Director will have the unique opportunity to design, realize, and lead the new Mass Spectrometry Research Center slated to open on the WUSM campus this year.
+The Center will provide service, collaboration, and training in mass spectrometry at the School of Medicine, which currently ranks fourth in the nation in NIH funding.

 The Director will be entrusted with the Center’s mission – to empower the WUSM scientific community with cutting-edge mass spectrometry approaches and expertise to interrogate the proteome, lipidome and metabolome.
 Leveraging new state-of-the-art mass spectrometry instrumentation, the Director and team will provide expertise encompassing sample preparation, instrument operation, data analysis, collaboration, and teaching.
-Over the coming year, the Director will lead the design and realization of the center.
-She or he will recruit and mentor an increasingly distinguished and diverse staff of scientists and informaticians.
-With support from the advisory board and the MGI administrative team, the Director will manage capital investment funds and center revenue for instrumentation purchases and maintenance, personnel recruitment and future growth.
-The Director will create and support a vision for this interactive, technology-forward, innovative and supportive center for mass spectrometry.
-In doing so, the Director will engage collaboratively with other Center Directors and investigators to help WUSM become a leader in mass spectrometry.
+She or he will recruit and mentor a diverse staff of scientists and informaticians.
+With support from the advisory board and the MGI administrative team, the Director will manage the significant capital investment funds for instrumentation purchases and personnel recruitment.
+Beyond the startup investment, the Director will govern Center revenue for operations and future growth.
+Globally, the Director will create and support a vision for this interactive, technology-forward, innovative and supportive center for mass spectrometry.
+In doing so, the Director will engage collaboratively with other Center Directors and investigators to further empower WUSM as a leader in biomedical mass spectrometry.

 A PhD in biochemistry, chemistry, physics, engineering, computer science or related field is required.
 The Director will bring a minimum of 10 years of experience in mass spectrometry and will have demonstrated strong interpersonal skills that empower leadership and mentorship.
 The successful applicant will bring expertise in instrumentation operation, maintenance, repair and method development.
-Moreover, the Director will be proficient in the full suite of mass spectrometry data analysis platforms for research in proteomics, lipidomics, and metabolomics.
+Moreover, the Director will be proficient in mass spectrometry data analysis platforms, with expected expertise in proteomics, lipidomics, or metabolomics.
 The successful candidate is expected to have demonstrated success in project design and consultation for collaborators, teaching practical interpretation of mass spectrometry datasets, effectively communicating project progress, writing technical summaries, preparing presentations, and participating in publications and grant writing.

 No end date